This post may contain affiliate links. Please read our disclosure policy.

-One of the most popular recipes (and one of my personal favorite recipes) from my blog is my Crockpot/Instantpot Chicken Tikka Masala.
-It’s my Whole30 riff on the popular Indian dish.
-This is actually one of my kids’ favorite dishes, too!
+One of the most popular recipes (and one of my personal favorite recipes) from my blog is this Crockpot/Instantpot Chicken Tikka Masala.
+It’s a Whole30 rendition on the Classic Indian dish and is actually one of my kids’ favorite dishes, too!
 They request it often and my entire family devours it.
 Because it is so popular, I created a meatless version with these Tikka Masala Lentils!

 Here is a vegetarian-friendly rendition of my Tikka Masala using lentils instead of meat.
 The flavors are all still there in this meat-free dish, and it’s still just as satisfying!
 It’s not whole30 (since Lentils are in the legume family) but it is made using only clean, wholesome ingredients and it is also dairy-free.
 And if you are looking for another delicious lentil recipe, try my Curried Lentil Soup!